MizaGBF/GBFLT/readme.md

 ### Installation
 * You only need [Python 3](https://www.python.org/downloads/) (version 3.10 or higher) installed.
 * New to Github?
 Click the Green `Code` button at the top of this page, then "Download ZIP" to download this repository.
+* Once downloaded, right click on the `.zip` file and extract the content.
+You can then delete the `.zip` file.
+* Now, go inside the newly created folder and double-click on `tracker.pyw` to see if it works.
+If it doesn't, check the next section.

+### Troubleshooting
+If you downloaded this application for the first time and it doesn't run, check the following:
+1. Make sure you did extract the `.zip` properly and that you're not inside currently.
+2. Did your operating system ask you to pick an application to open the file?
+If yes and you picked a Python with a *rocket* on its icon: It's not Python but its launcher.
+On Windows: Click on "More applications" then scroll down to "Search an application on this computer".
+Navigate to where you installed Python (probably somewhere in your `C:\` folder) and go inside.
+You should see a few files, including one named `pythonw.exe` (take note of the **w**).
+Pick this one and it should start.
+Make sure to make it the default application for this file so you don't have to repeat the steps above.
+3. If it still doesn't start, go into the `assets` folder and try run `troubleshooting.pyw`.
+If it doesn't run too, something is very wrong with your installation (if you have multiple Python versions installed including an old one, it might be the problem).
+If it runs, it should tell you what's wrong.

 ### Usage
 * Simply double-click on `tracker.pyw`, assuming Python is installed correctly.
 If nothing happens, see the `Issues` section below.